Ayush62022/GAN_Nural_Network/README.md

 Import TensorFlow Keras components for building the generator and discriminator.
 Define the architecture of the generator and discriminator models using TensorFlow Keras layers.
 ### Step 5: Construct Training Loop
-Setup loss functions and optimizers for training the GAN model.
-Subclass the TensorFlow Keras Model class to create a custom GAN model.
-Implement the training step method to train the generator and discriminator alternately.
-Implement a custom callback to monitor the training process and save generated images at the end of each epoch.
-Subclass the TensorFlow Keras Model class to create a custom GAN model.
-Implement the training step method to train the generator and discriminator alternately.
-Implement a custom callback to monitor the training process and save generated images at the end of each epoch.
+We set up the training loop for the GAN model, including defining loss functions, optimizers, and implementing the training process.
+The training loop alternates between training the generator and discriminator to optimize their respective objectives.